TL;DR

 Common mistakes

-- Stuffing keywords (“How to X in 2026”) with no human-readable hook — search optimization at the cost of human readability
+- Stuffing keywords (“How to X in 2026”) with no human-readable hook — search optimization at the cost of the click

-- Picking the first AI title you see at midnight — the second-best title at 9am usually beats the first-best at midnight
+- Picking the first AI title at midnight — the second-best title at 9am usually beats the first-best at midnight

-- Using “INSANE”, “GAME-CHANGING”, “you won’t believe” — outdated patterns that the algorithm and viewers both discount
+- Using “INSANE”, “GAME-CHANGING”, “you won’t believe” — patterns both the algorithm and viewers now discount

-- Title that depends on the thumbnail to make sense — half of mobile views see them apart; each must stand alone
+- A title that depends on the thumbnail to make sense — half of mobile views see them apart; each must stand alone

-- Title that gives away the surprising payoff in the title — leaves no curiosity for the click
+- Giving away the surprising payoff in the title — leaves no curiosity for the click

-- Same hook pattern across your last 10 videos — channel feels samey, returning viewers stop clicking
+- Same hook pattern across your last 10 videos — the channel feels samey and returning viewers stop clicking

-- Letting AI write without your worst-performing titles — it doesn’t know your audience’s pattern of dislike
+- Letting AI write without your worst-performing titles — it can’t see your audience’s pattern of dislike

 FAQ

 - Should the title match the thumbnail?: Yes — title and thumbnail decide together.
 The title says what’s inside; the thumbnail shows the emotional payoff.
-If you can read the title alone and not know what the video is about, the title is too coy.
-If the title plus thumbnail are redundant, you’re wasting one of the two surfaces.
+If you can read the title alone and not know what the video is about, it’s too coy.
+If title plus thumbnail are redundant, you’re wasting one of the two surfaces.

 - What about SEO keywords in the title?: Helpful but secondary.
-The title is read by humans first, algorithm second.
+The title is read by humans first, the algorithm second.
 A title that ranks #1 in search but doesn’t get clicked is worth nothing.
-Lead with the hook; weave keywords if natural.
+Lead with the hook; weave keywords in only where they read naturally, ideally after char 48.

-- My channel is niche / small — does this still apply?: Yes, with extra emphasis on past best-performing titles.
-Niche channels lack volume to randomize learnings, so each video’s title carries more weight.
+- My channel is niche / small — does this still apply?: Yes, with extra weight on your past best-performing titles.
+Small channels lack the volume to randomize learnings, so each video’s title carries more weight.
 Calibrate against your top 5; don’t import generic YouTube title patterns wholesale.

 Related